 Surface Waters Assessed

 For assessment purposes, FDEP has delineated the waters of the state into assessment units, each having a unique waterbody identification (WBID) number, with each WBID representing a relatively homogenous and hydrologically distinct segment of a major surface water feature of the state.
 Each WBID is further characterized by a waterbody type (including rivers/streams, lakes, estuaries, coastal waters, and beaches) and a waterbody class.
-In the most recent assessment period, there were 6,539 distinct assessment units (WBIDs) in the state’s waterbody system.
+For assessments performed under the IWR during the most recent basin rotation, there were 6,539 distinct assessment units (WBIDs) in the state’s waterbody system.

-Historically, river and stream segments have averaged about 5 miles long, generally bounded by headwaters, river mouths, or other major intersecting streams.
-Estuary segments are about 5 square miles in size (often bounded by bridges) and include only perennial waters of significant size.
-Lake segments may include entire lakes; however, for larger lakes, or for those lakes having areas characterized by distinct water quality, a lake segment may be further subdivided.
+Historically, river and stream segments have averaged about 5 miles long, most frequently bounded by headwaters, river mouths, or other major intersecting streams, and include only perennial waters of significant size.
+Estuary segments have averaged approximately 5 square miles in size (often bounded by bridges).
+For small lakes, lake segments may encompass an entire lake; however, for larger lakes or for those lakes having areas characterized by distinct water quality a lake may be represented by multiple segments.
 To the extent possible, mileages for streams and square miles for lakes and estuaries were derived from the 1:24,000 NHD GIS coverage.

-The use support determinations presented in this report are based on assessments performed under the IWR for the most recently completed cycle of the basin rotation for the state (which corresponds to data previously submitted to the EPA, updated with the most recent assessments for Group 5 waters).
-The assessments performed included 14,454 miles of rivers and streams, 1,965 square miles of lakes, 5,473 square miles of estuaries, and 6,487 square miles of coastal waters (Table 8.1).
+The use support determinations presented in this report are based on assessments performed under the IWR for the most recently completed cycle of the basin rotation.
+The assessment results that are summarized in this report correspond to assessment results previously submitted to the EPA, updated with the most recent set of assessment results for the Group 5 waters.
+Combined, these data represent assessment results for 14,454 miles of rivers and streams, 1,965 square miles of lakes, 5,473 square miles of estuaries, and 6,487 square miles of coastal waters (Table 8.1).

-Under the IWR methodology, assessments compare surface water quality parameters with the class-specific criteria from the Florida Standards, which provide the benchmark against which the attainment of designated use can be determined.
-Attainment status is reported using the state’s implementation of the EPA reporting categories and subcategories Although individual assessments performed under the IWR are waterbody- and analyte-specific, use support for each WBID was determined by summarizing the results of individual assessments over all assessments performed for the respective WBID to determine a summary assessment category.
-Based on the summary assessment category, a corresponding use attainment status could be determined.
+Under the IWR methodology, assessments compare measures on surface water quality parameters against the class-specific criteria from the Florida Standards, which provide a benchmark against which the attainment of designated use can be determined.
+Attainment status is reported using the state’s implementation of the EPA reporting categories and subcategories.
+Although individual assessments performed under the IWR are waterbody- and analyte-specific, use support for each WBID has been determined by summarizing the results of individual assessments over all assessments performed for the respective WBID to determine a summary assessment category.
+Based on the summary assessment category, a corresponding use attainment status is determined.

 Table 8.1.
 Waters Assessed for the Statewide Basin Assessments, by Waterbody Type